atomic-penguin/chef-fundamentals/slides/getting-started/01_slide.md

 * Set up connectivity to a Chef Server
 * Create an initial Chef Repository

-.notes These course materials are Copyright © 2010-2012 Opscode, Inc. All rights reserved.
+.notes These course materials are Copyright 2012 Eric G. Wolfe and 2010-2012 Opscode, Inc. All rights reserved.
 This work is licensed under a Creative Commons Attribute Share Alike 3.0 United States License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/us; or send a letter to Creative Commons, 171 2nd Street, Suite 300, San Francisco, California, 94105, USA.

 # Supported Platforms

-Opscode supports Chef Clients on the following platforms:
+MU Systems staff have tested and ran chef-client, or knife, on:

 * Ubuntu (10.04, 10.10, 11.04, 11.10)
-* Debian (5.0, 6.0)
 * RHEL & CentOS (5.x, 6.x)
-* Fedora 10+
-* Mac OS X (10.4, 10.5, 10.6)
-* Windows 7
-* Windows Server 2003 R2, 2008 R2
+* Windows 7 / 2008

-# Additional Platforms

-Chef Client is known to also run on the following platforms:

-* Ubuntu (6.06, 8.04-9.10)
-* Gentoo (11.1,11.2)
-* FreeBSD (7.1-9.0+)
-* OpenBSD (4.4+)
-* OpenSolaris (2008.11) / OpenIndiana / SmartOS
-* Solaris 5.10 (u6)
-* SuSE (11.x)
-* Windows XP, Vista

-.notes Opscode does not fully test every aspect of Chef on these platforms, but Chef Client is known to run and applicable built in resources work.
+.notes chef-client is the config management component, knife is the command and control.

 # Ruby and Chef